-- (1) Roads: - (a) Interim level of service as denoted for specific road links as set forth in section 5.4.B of the Transportation Element. - (b) Level of service "C" peak hour/peak season for all Florida Interstate Highway System facilities of the Strategic Intermodal System - (c) Level of service "C" for roadway facilities outside the urbanized area that are funded in accordance with Section 339.2819, Florida Statutes, the Transportation Regional Incentive Program (TRIP). - (d) Level of service "D" peak hour/peak season on all other roads. - (2) Private water system: The level of service provided by private water systems to the unincorporated area shall be the same as required in section 14.1A.2.(3).
-Private water treatment facilities shall be expected to adhere to this standard and those water quality standards established by State law. - (3) Private sewer systems: The level of service provided by private sewer systems to the unincorporated area shall be the same as required in section
+- (1) State and Federal arterial and collector rRoads: Level of service "D" in the peak hour/peak direction or as designated by the Florida Department of Transportation for facilities on the Strategic Intermodal System (SIS) and those funded with the Transportation Regional Incentive Program (TRIP) in accordance with Florida Statutes. - (a) Interim level of service as denoted for specific road links as set forth in section 5.4.B of the Transportation Element. - (b) Level of service "C" peak hour/peak season for all Florida Interstate Highway System facilities of the Strategic Intermodal System - (c) Level of service "C" for roadway facilities outside the urbanized area that are funded in accordance with Section 339.2819, Florida Statutes, the Transportation Regional Incentive Program (TRIP). - (d) Level of service "D" peak hour/peak season on all other roads. - (2) Private potable water distribution system: The level of service provided by private water systems to the unincorporated area shall be the same as required in section 14.1A.2.(3).
+Private water treatment facilities shall be expected to adhere to this standard and those water quality standards established by State law. - (3) Private sewer systems: The level of service provided by private sewer systems to the unincorporated area shall be the same as required in section 14.1A.2.(4).

-14.1A.2.(4).
 Private wastewater treatment facilities shall be expected to adhere to this standard and those standards required by State statute.